Osteoarthritis of the hip (coxarthrosis) - everything you need to know

 1. Pain

-• Pain in the groin, buttocks or thighs.
+• Pain in the groin, buttocks, or thigh.

 2. Stiffness and restricted movement

-• Stiffness after getting up or during prolonged inactivity.
+• Stiffness after getting up or after prolonged inactivity.

 • Difficulty putting on shoes or climbing stairs.